Risk-Based Treatment Assignment

 - Favorable genetics are defined as the presence of either hyperdiploidy with trisomies of chromosomes 4 and 10 (double trisomy) or the ETV6-RUNX1 fusion.

-- Unfavorable characteristics are defined as CNS3 status at diagnosis, induction failure (M3 marrow at day 29), older than 13 years, and the following unfavorable genetic abnormalities: hypodiploidy (<44 chromosomes), MLL rearrangement, and iAMP21.
+- Unfavorable characteristics are defined as CNS3 status at diagnosis, induction failure (M3 marrow at day 29), age 13 years and older, and the following unfavorable genomic alterations: hypodiploidy (<44 chromosomes or DNA index <0.81), MLL rearrangement, and iAMP21.
 The presence of any of these unfavorable characteristics is sufficient to classify a patient as very high risk, regardless of other presenting features.
-Patients with BCR-ABL (Ph+ ALL) are treated on a separate clinical trial.
+Infants and children with BCR-ABL (Ph+ ALL) are treated on a separate clinical trial.

 |Low Risk||Average Risk||High Risk||Very High Risk|